skyfielders/python-skyfield/skyfield/documentation/time.rst

     eastern = timezone('US/Eastern')

-    # Converting US Eastern Time to a Julian date.
+    # Converting US Eastern Time to a Skyfield Time.

     d = datetime(2014, 1, 16, 1, 32, 9)
     e = eastern.localize(d)
     t = ts.from_datetime(e)

-And if Skyfield returns a Julian date at the end of a calculation, you can ask the Julian date object to build a ``datetime`` object for either UTC or for your own timezone:
+When Skyfield returns a `Time` at the end of a calculation, you can ask for either a UTC ``datetime`` or a ``datetime`` in your own timezone:

 .. testcode::